railgunlabs/charisma/README.md

 ## License

-Charisma is dual-licensed under the GNU Lesser General Public License version 3 (LGPL v3) and a proprietary license, which can be purchased from [Railgun Labs](https://railgunlabs.com/charisma/license/).
+Charisma is dual-licensed under the GNU General Public License version 3 (GPL v3) and a proprietary license, which can be purchased from [Railgun Labs](https://railgunlabs.com/charisma/license/).

 The unit tests are **not** open source.
 Access to them is granted exclusively to commercial licensees.